dhis2/prop-types/README.md

 import propTypes from '@dhis2/prop-types'

 const MyComponent = ({ score, maxScore }) => <div>{score} out of {maxScore}</div>
-MyComponent.propTypes = propTypes.forbidUnknowProps({
+MyComponent.propTypes = propTypes.whitelistProps({
     score: propTypes.number,
     maxScore: propTypes.number,
 })

-Note: `forbidUnknowProps` is different from the `exact` method form the standard prop-types library, because `forbidUnknowProps` is meant to be applied on a full component prop-type definition, while `exact` is meant to be a applied on an individual prop-type
+Note: `whitelistProps` is different from the `exact` method form the standard prop-types library, because `whitelistProps` is meant to be applied on a full component prop-type definition, while `exact` is meant to be a applied on an individual prop-type
 ```
 <a name="instanceOfComponent"></a>